britnaybeaudry/Professional_DEVELOPment_Week/README.md

    * [Nate Moore's profile](https://github.com/natemoo-re)
    * Here's [my own](https://github.com/britnaybeaudry) that I created after following the tutorial below!

-[Here](https://aboutmonica.com/blog/how-to-create-a-github-profile-readme) is am awesome guide created by Monica Powell that can get you started on creating your own profile README!
+[Here](https://aboutmonica.com/blog/how-to-create-a-github-profile-readme) is an awesome guide created by Monica Powell that can get you started on creating your own profile README!